I have been using CloudFlare with my blog right on my formal host, but immediately I migrated my host to Namecheap, I could not be able to connect bac

 Create a PageRule to exclude WordPress’ dashboard from CloudFlare.

-While CloudFlare is useful for your readers, you do not need to use it for your site’s dashboard.
-It may, in fact, cause some issues.
-Luckily, you can set up rules so CloudFlare ignores your site’s dashboard.
+While CloudFlare is useful for your readers, you do not need to use it for your

 - Go to “Page Rules” in your CloudFlare dashboard.